Elshaden/Analytics/README.md

+# This Package is Work In Progress Not Cmpelete Yet

-# Shaden Analytics 3.1.11
+# Shaden Analytics 1.0

-Lavacharts is a Event Driven / Web Traffic Analytics library for PHP5.7+ .
+Shaden Analytics is a Event Driven / Web Traffic Analytics library for PHP5.7+ .

 ---